kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ## Portable and installable builds for UWP, PWA, Electron and NWJS

-Kiwix is an offline reader for archival content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, and many other sources.
+Kiwix is an offline browser of archival content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, and many other sources.
 It makes knowledge available to people with limited or no Internet access.
 The software as well as the content is free for anyone to use.
 It requires at least one offline ZIM archive (which can be downloaded in the app).

 ![Kiwix JS Seven Wonders Montage trans](https://user-images.githubusercontent.com/4304337/218414297-a087c014-fe79-4a3d-a60a-87690732dc91.png)